GMP Audit: Complete Guide to Pharmaceutical Compliance Audits

 - Configure electronic systems with mandatory fields and complete audit trails

-- Conduct monthly documentation reviews for completeness and accuracy
+- Conduct periodic documentation reviews for completeness and accuracy

 - Train personnel on GMP documentation expectations (ALCOA+ principles: Attributable, Legible, Contemporaneous, Original, Accurate, plus Complete, Consistent, Enduring, Available)